OmarBaltaji/Laravel-8-From-Scratch/README.md

   </pre>
 - Create database on your local machine.
 Example name: "blog"
 - Copy .env.example and rename it to .env and then place your credentials and database name in it
-- Set up Mailchimp by:
+- Set up Mailchimp (for email subscription) by:
   - Registering for a free Mailchimp account on https://mailchimp.com/pricing/marketing/
   - Login to Mailchimp and go to Account & Billing -> Extras -> API Keys -> Create New Key
   - Copy the API key and paste it into the .env variable: <code>MAILCHIMP_KEY</code>